 Private Airboating.
 A private airboat permit system would be implemented.
-Private airboating, by those eligible (according to the 1989 East Everglades Expansion Act) would continue in the frontcountry zone.
-Airboats would be required to stay on designated routes (to minimize resource impacts) and other regulations would be established to ensure consistency with the purposes of the Expansion Act including the need to protect, enhance, and restore ecological conditions and support public enjoyment of the area.
-Designated routes would coincide with existing airboat trails (but not necessarily all existing airboat trails); specific determinations of which airboat trails would be designated for use would be determined under the rulemaking process (includes Special Regulations under 36 Code of Federal Regulations (CFR) or changes to the Superintendent's Compendium following GMP approval (see the "Rulemaking" section of this alternative).
-See the "Preferred Alternative East Everglades Addition: Existing Airboat Trails" map for the existing airboat trail network in the East Everglades Addition.
-New and/or improved airboat launch areas may be established near Chekika and along the Tamiami Trail.
+Private airboating, by those eligible (according to the

+1989 East Everglades Expansion Act) would continue in the frontcountry zone.
+Airboats would be required to stay on designated routes (to minimize resource impacts) and other regulations could be established.
+Designated routes would coincide with existing airboat trails (but not necessarily all existing airboat trails); specifics would be determined under the special regulations process following GMP approval (see the "Special Regulations" section of this alternative).
+New and/or improved airboat launch areas may be established near Chekika and along Tamiami Trail.

 Commercial Airboating.
-In this alternative, commercial airboats would operate within the frontcountry zone under NPS concession contracts.
+In this alternative commercial airboats would operate within the frontcountry zone under NPS concession contracts.
 All existing commercial airboat properties would be acquired by the National Park Service.
-Consistent with the Land Protection Plan, the long-term intent is fee acquisition of all private properties within the East Everglades Addition.
-There is the potential to acquire less-than-fee ownership (i.e., flowage easement) as an interim step to meet ecosystem restoration goals should fee simple acquisition not be possible initially.
-Whether it was a fee acquisition or flowage easement acquisition, the National Park Service would be able to negotiate concessions contracts with those operators that have met terms specified in the 1989 Expansion Act.
+Contracts would be negotiated with commercial operators that have met terms specified in the 1989 Expansion Act.

 To support park and ecosystem restoration goals, the park would seek to minimize/ consolidate the number of commercial airboat facilities shared by as many as four operators.
-These goals include (1) additional bridging of the Tamiami Trail to maximize ecological benefits and reduce barriers to flow in the Northeast Shark River Slough (based on decisions reached in the Tamiami Trail Modifications: Next Steps and future CERP projects); and (2) improved long-term management of East Everglades natural and cultural resources, facilities, and programs.
+These goals include (1) additional bridging of Tamiami Trail to maximize ecological benefits and reduce barriers to flow in the Northeast Shark River Slough (based on decisions reached in the Tamiami Trail Modifications: Next Steps and future CERP projects); and (2) improved long-term management of East Everglades natural and cultural resources, facilities, and programs.

-The concessions contract(s) would identify
+The concessions contract(s) would include several provisions, as follows:

-- Only services and facilities that are necessary and appropriate to Everglades National Park, consistent with NPS concessions management laws and policies, would be provided.
-Airboat interpretive tours, food service, and appropriate merchandise sales are examples of these types of services. - Initial airboat concessions contracts would require that airboat properties meet applicable local, state, and federal laws, regulations, and codes. - Interpretive and educational information for airboat tour visitors would be guided by park interpretive/ educational standards and coordinated with the park's interpretive staff, as at Shark Valley, the Gulf Coast, and Flamingo areas. - A variety of airboat tours would be provided, not necessarily all by the same operator. - Commercial airboats would travel on designated routes; those designated routes would coincide with existing airboat trails (but not necessarily all existing airboat trails); specifics would be determined under the special rulemaking process following GMP approval (see the "Rulemaking" section of this alternative).
-Similar to regulations related to private airboating discussed above, provisions of concessions contracts would ensure consistency with the Expansion Act and the Land Protection Plan, including the need to protect, enhance, and restore ecological conditions and support public enjoyment of the area.
+- Only services that are necessary and appropriate to Everglades National Park would be provided (e.g., airboat interpretive tours, food service, and limited merchandise sales). - Interpretive and educational information for airboat tour visitors would be guided by park interpretive/ educational standards and coordinated with the park's interpretive staff, as at Shark Valley, the Gulf Coast, and Flamingo areas.

+- A variety of airboat tours would be provided, not necessarily all by the same operator. - Commercial airboats would travel on designated routes; those designated routes would coincide with existing airboat trails (but not necessarily all existing airboat trails); specifics would be determined under the special regulations process following GMP approval (see the "Special Regulations" section of this alternative).

 Other Management Elements.
-Some tree islands in both the frontcountry and backcountry zones would be identified for day and camping use.
+Tree islands in both the frontcountry and backcountry zones would be identified for day and camping use.
 To protect wetlands and wildlife, including threatened and endangered species, routes and sites might be periodically closed or have limited access during nesting season or low water periods.
 Other tree islands not specifically identified for visitor use would be closed to public use.
 Public use areas could be maintained cooperatively via contractual agreements with commercial airboat concessioners or other stakeholder organizations.

-East Everglades cultural sites would be maintained and protected through a site stewardship program.
+Some East Everglades cultural sites would be maintained and protected through a site stewardship program.
 Shark River Slough cultural/archeological resources would be integrated into interpretive programs.

-Canoe/kayak launches would be provided along Tamiami Trail, allowing both short- and long-distance paddling opportunities.
-The locations of these access points would be coordinated with Tamiami Trail Modifications: Next Steps-related projects.
+Canoe/kayak launches would be provided along Tamiami Trail, allowing both shortand long-distance paddling opportunities.
+The locations of these access points would be coordinated with Tamiami Trail Modifications: Next Steps related projects.
 (Possible locations include the L67 extension access at the western edge of the East Everglades Addition area and/or Gator Park.)
-Permits would be required for overnight use in the East Everglades Addition, similar to regulations in other areas of the park.
-Longdistance wilderness paddling routes (unmarked) would allow visitors to connect through Shark River Slough to the main park road, Everglades Paddling Trail, or Whitewater Bay / Gulf of Mexico.
+Permits would be required for overnight use in the East Everglades Addition, as is the case in other areas of the park.
+Long-distance paddling routes (unmarked) would allow visitors to connect through Shark River Slough to the main park road, Alternative Wilderness Waterway, or Whitewater Bay / Gulf of Mexico.